 The U.S. Fish and Wildlife Service visited ODU to inform students about job and internship opportunities.
 More than 100 students participated in the event, documenting the broad interest among students in job opportunitys at the FWS and conservation-related education.

 New interdisciplinary minor in Conservation Leadership: This interdisciplinary Minor focuses on conservation solutions in the context of our quickly changing planet.
 A goal of this new program is to develop the next generation of conservation leaders with the ability to critically review underlying paradigms and to initiate paradigm shifts where they are needed in conservation roles, such as in local, state and federal agency and non-profit sectors, to more suitably address the challenges of sea level rise and climate change.
-The core of this 15 credit minor is built around two courses on Adaptation Studies and Adaptive Leadership, in addition to a service-learning course.
+The core of this 15 credit minor is built around two courses on Adaptation Studies and Sustainability Leadership.
+The course on Sustainability Leadership is a service learning course.
 One additional course is an elective, which can be selected across disciplines to suit a wide-range of conservation interests.
 An internship is the capstone of this minor.
 For more information, see here.

-New Interdisciplinary Course on Mitigation and Adaptation Studies.
+Interdisciplinary Course on Mitigation and Adaptation Studies.
 The course is taught in Spring 2017 the second time.
 It gives an introduction to the science underpinning mitigation of human-induced changes in the Earth system, including but not limited to climate change and sea level rise, and adaptation to the impacts of these changes.
 The course covers the environmental hazards and the opportunities and limitations for conservation, mitigation and adaptation.
 The course is a core course for the new interdisciplinary minor in Conservation Leadership.

 In the 2016 Summer term (June 27 — August 6, 2016), the graduate course “Decisions, Biases, and the Creation of Knowledge” studied how personal, community and cultural biases impact the creation of knowlegde and the use of it in decision making.